-For purposes of assessing the "Efficient Land Use" co-benefit under the Solutions for Congested Corridors Program, this indicator looks at:
+For purposes of To assessing the "Efficient Land Use" co-benefit under the Solutions for Congested Corridors Program, this indicator looks atconsiders where the project is located within a :

-- Whether the project is located within a half mile of a major transit stop, or - Whether the project is located within a half mile of a high-quality transit corridor.
+Whether the project is located within a half milehalf-mile of a major transit stop, or

+Whether the project is located within a half mile of a high-quality transit corridor.

-In collaboration with the Governor's Office of Planning and Research, HCD is developing an online mapping tool that will show areas of the state where housing projects may qualify for CEQA exemptions or streamlining.
+In collaboration with the Governor's Office of Planning and Research, HCD the California Department of Housing and Community Development is developing an online mapping tool that will show areas of the state where housing projects may qualify for CEQA exemptions or streamlining.
 In this tool, major transit stops, high-quality transit corridors, and average per capita vehicle miles traveled will be mapped.
 Accordingly, applicants are encouraged to utilize this tool when determining whether their project areas or sites may qualify under Indicator #5 and Indicator #7.
-This resource will be available in late 2019.
-A link will be included in subsequent materials.
+The tool is estimated to be available in 2020.
+For more information, contact -please-email-Natalie.Kuffel@opr.ca.gov.